npfernandes/ensemblify/docs/source/usage_reweighting.md

 With the `reweighting` module, you can use experimental SAXS data to reweigh your conformational ensemble following the Bayesian/Maximum Entropy method <sup>[[12]](#ref12)</sup>.

-To do this, provide your ensemble in trajectory format, your trajectory's topology file, the name you want to use for your protein in the graphical dashboard and your experimental SAXS data.
+To do this, provide:
+- your ensemble in trajectory format;
+- your trajectory's corresponding topology file;
+- the name you want to use for your protein in the graphical dashboard;
+- the experimental SAXS data of your protein.

 Using the `ensemblify` command in a terminal: